The #1 Thing Not To Do If You're Suspicious Of Your Partner

 A surefire way to act against your best interests is to "snoop" or spy on your partner if you're suspecting of infidelity.
 Why doesn't snooping work for any relationship?
 Because it involves invading someone's privacy and breaching trust.
 Human beings are territorial.
 We want our own space.
-When someones takes away what is ours, we usually react strongly, going into a defensive mode.
+When someone takes away what is ours, we usually react strongly, going into a defensive mode.

 This fact is one of the strongest reasons why you should not snoop.
 Think about it: it would be a useless cause to attempt to get facts or information by snooping, because the moment you present the "evidence" to your partner, he or she becomes aware that there was a breach of privacy and will react defensively — wouldn't you?.
-Defensiveness is coming from a "fight or flight" mentality and is not conducive to having a calm discussion about what you have found out in your private eye session (be it negative, neutral, positive).
+Defensiveness comes from a "fight or flight" mentality and is not conducive to having a calm discussion about what you have found out in your private eye session (be it negative, neutral, or positive).

 • Choose a calm and safe place that both of you agree on